Blog

 a stethoscope and gavel

 Your exclusion monitoring has revealed a matched OIG exclusion within your organization’s employed or contracted population.
-Don’t panic.
-Here’s what to do next.
+This can be a stressful and intimidating experience for a compliance, HR, or operations leader.
+Here’s what you should do next.

 What to Do After You Identify an Exclusion